How to Get Started with Flexible Dieting

 After you download My Fitness Pal or sign up on the website, you’ll want to set up an account to get started.
 After that, enter the macros you calculated in step one into the Calorie and Macronutrient Goals section.
 You can find this under “Goals” in the home menu.

 If you don’t have the premium version of My Fitness Pal, use the percentages to get the carbs, fat and protein numbers as as close as possible to the macros you calculated in step one.
-If you want to set the numbers exactly, you’ll have to upgrade the app, or use the Chrome desktop extension to be able to set them in grams.
+If you want to set the numbers exactly, you’ll have to upgrade the app to the premium version.

 If you plan to have different macros for training days versus rest days, or have a refeed day, you’ll have to manually change the numbers each day, unless you get the premium version which allows to have different goals set for every day of the week.

 Step Five: Measure.